google/ExoPlayer/live-streaming.md

 ## Live playback UI ##

-During playback of a live stream, ExoPlayer's [default UI components][] show the duration of the live window and the current playback position within it.
+ExoPlayer's [default UI components][] show the duration of the live window and the current playback position within it.
 This means the position will appear to jump backwards each time the live window is updated.
 If you need different behavior, for example showing the Unix time or the current live offset, you can fork `StyledPlayerControlView` and modify it to suit your needs.

 There is a [pending feature request (#2213)][] for ExoPlayer's default UI components to support additional modes when playing live streams.